SAVE Trial Shows no Benefit of CPAP Therapy on CV Events

 The authors add that they found CPAP therapy “significantly reduced sleepiness and other symptoms of obstructive sleep apnea and improved quality-of-life measures.”
 However, they ultimately conclude that the use of CPAP therapy “had no significant effect on the prevention of recurrent serious cardiovascular events.”

 In a related editorial comment, Babak Mokhlesi, MD, and Najib T. Ayas, MD, MPH, are cautious of the findings and point to the mean duration of CPAP, timing of CPAP, and limited resources at participating sites that may have affected CPAP therapy adherence, among other limitations.
 “Whether increased adherence to CPAP therapy can lead to better cardiovascular outcomes requires further investigation,” they conclude.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease, Sleep Apnea
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease, Sleep Apnea

 Keywords: Angina, Unstable, Cardiovascular Diseases, Continuous Positive Airway Pressure, Coronary Artery Disease, ESC Congress, Heart Failure, Ischemic Attack, Transient, Metabolic Syndrome X, Myocardial Infarction, Myocardial Revascularization, Secondary Prevention, Sleep Apnea, Obstructive, Stroke